kaycebasques/kayce.basqu.es/posts/information-control.md

 to track how much aggregate time is spent in Everything Mode or Essentials Mode.

 I'm doing it on this page, in fact.
 Click **Get Stats** to get the real analytics for this blog post, from the day that I published up until yesterday.
+Note that I'm effectively using Google Apps Script as my REST API server, so if the data doesn't load, I probably hit my quota.

 <noscript>
   Note: It looks like JavaScript is disabled in your browser, so this feature won't